bhumukul-raj/Twin-Tool/README.md

 # Twin Tool - Package Manager Interface

-A PowerShell-based tool for managing Windows package managers (Winget and Chocolatey) with a web interface and comprehensive logging.
+A comprehensive PowerShell-based tool for managing Windows package managers (Winget and Chocolatey) with a web interface, WebSocket integration, and advanced logging capabilities.

 ## Project Structure